raonikeshnk/codz.tech/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## EmailJS Integration

+This project uses EmailJS for sending emails from the contact form.
+It provides a seamless integration with your email service provider.

+### `react-toastify` for Notifications

+React-toastify is used for displaying notifications (toasts) in the application, providing feedback to users upon sending messages through the contact form.

 ## Learn More